coderarjob/meghaos-x86/docs/notes/processman.md

 2. On the x86 architecture, non-kernel mode processes has two stacks, one for user mode another for Kernel mode.
 Kernel mode processes on the other hand has one process stack that is used when by Kernel as well (With everything in Ring 0, there is no need for a separate stack).

+### Problem with creation of new process from a kernel process

+When a Kernel process makes a syscall, no stack switch occurs.
+This causes stack corruption when trying to switch to the new process.

+When we switch to the address space of the new process (when switching to a non-thread process) or modify the current address space to add a new stack (when switching to a thread process) in the middle of the `kprocess_switch` function, the state of the current stack is destroyed and inevitably causes a fault soon.

+The solutions I see are these:
+1. The `syscall_asm_despatcher` function always switches to the Kernel stack before continuing.
+This solves both the above two problems as the Kernel address space is always available (even in a new process) and Kernel stack space is also separate, thus will not be overridden.
+   Problem with this approach is that we will not be able to issue a syscall from within the Kernel.
+   It would cause stack corruption.
+However not sure why would we issue a syscall when we are already in the Kernel space.
+2. Only change the current address space just before jumping to the process.
+All operations like address space setup etc should be done using temporary mapping in the current address space.
+   Do not see any problem with this approach, just that I have to think of a way to make these temporary mappings, as the existing temporary map function cannot be used for these.

 ### Problem with creating kernel modules

 At this point, processes can be run in ring 0 and therefore will be able to whatever the kernel can